 Healthcare-Acquired InfectionsReduce Patient Risk of Transfusion Transmitted Infection

-Healthcare-associated infections (HAIs), also known as Hospital Acquired Infections, create a major strain on our healthcare system today
+the Healthcare-associated infections (HAIs), also known as Hospital Acquired Infections, create a major strain on our healthcare system today

 in terms of both patient safety and the financial stability of healthcare providers.

 The elimination of HAI’s is a priority of the Department of Health and Human Services.1 Hospitals limit their reporting of HAI’s to device-associated infections, selected surgical-site infections, and infections due to Clostridium difficile and methicillin-resistant Staphylococcus aureus (MRSA).2 There has been some success reported in the prevention for some infections such as central line associated bloodstream infections or CLABSI.3

 The CDC’s National Healthcare Safety Network (NHSN) cannot provide national-scale data on the overall burden and distribution of HAI’s across acute care patient populations.
 A multistate prevalence survey of HAI’s and use of antimicrobial agents was done between 2009 and 2011 in a large-scale survey to estimate the prevalence of HAI in acute care hospitals to determine the distribution of these infections according to infection site and pathogen.
 The HAI Prevalence Study was published in the New England Journal of Medicine in 2014.
 This study generated estimates of the national burden of these infections.
 There were 11, 290 patients included in the survey between May and September 2011.
 The median patient age was 58 years.
 51.9% of the patients were receiving, or were scheduled to receive, antimicrobial agents at time of the survey.4 There were 481 pathogens reported for 372 of 504 HAI’s.
 The breakdown of these infections are shown in the table below.

 Distribution of 504 Health Care-Associated Infections